This post originally ran 31 January 2017. Voter fraud is an old, old story. Old posts do NOT re-email to followers.

-- Legal non-citizens; i.e. those who are here legally but who are ineligible to vote but do anyway;
+- Legal non-citizens; i.e. those who are here legally who are ineligible to vote but do anyway

-- The dead; which comprises both legal and illegal votes;
+- The dead, including legal and illegal (see below)

 Direction manipulation, by ballot box stuffing and, if it were possible, by hacking, would largely fit under the fictional category.
 The Chicago example of running the same ballot through the counting machine, and the example of malfunctioning machines fit here.